JayboBaker/pyf/content/pages/services.md

   quality and perfect finish.

-  With our extensive product knowledge our team have the skills to tint woods to match any colour or sheen
+  With our extensive product knowledge our team have the skills to tint and whitewash woods to match any colour or sheen.

   For interior work we often use a spray finish for the very best quality.
 We